 In addition to all of the night market action, Melbourne is a great spot to head out after dark.
 Featuring funky laneways, pubs, bars and restaurants, there is never a shortage of things to do.
 Several moonlight cinemas operate over the summer months including the Moonlight Cinema in the Botanic Gardens.

 During the tennis, why not head to the inner city suburb of Richmond, which is adjacent to Rod Laver Arena.
-The are comes alive during this period and is chock a bloc with bars and pubs to enjoy a drink whilst watching the action.
+The are comes alive during this period and is chock a bloc with, funky laneways, bars and pubs to enjoy a drink whilst watching the action.

 Located by the beach, St Kilda is also a firm favourite.
 With a funky hipster vibe and beachside views, it wouldn't be a summer without having at least one drink on a St Kilda rooftop bar.